zfcampus/zf-apigility-skeleton/README.md

 disable development mode, thus disabling the admin interface, and safely run an opcode cache again.
 Doing so is recommended for production due to the tremendous performance benefits opcode caches provide.

+### NOTE ABOUT DISPLAY_ERRORS

+The `display_errors` `php.ini` setting is useful in development to understand what warnings, notices, and error conditions are affecting your application.
+However, they cause problems for APIs:
+APIs are typically a specific serialization format, and error reporting is usually in either plain text, or, with extensions like XDebug, in HTML.
+This breaks the response payload, making it unusable by clients.

+For this reason, we recommend disabling `display_errors` when using the Apigility admin interface.
+This can be done using the `-ddisplay_errors=0` flag when using the built-in PHP web server, or you can set it in your virtual host or server definition.
+If you disable it, make sure you have reasonable error log settings in place.
+For the built-in PHP web server, errors will be reported in the console itself; otherwise, ensure you have an error log file specified in your configuration.

+`display_errors` should *never* be enabled in production, regardless.